Trump's new tariffs give some countries a break, while shares and US dollar sink

 Canadian Prime Minister Mark Carney said his government was disappointed by Trump's move to raise the U.S. tariff on goods from America's northern neighbor to 35% from 25%, effective Friday.
 Goods transshipped from unspecified other countries face a 40% import duty.

 Trump cited what he said was a lack of cooperation in stemming trafficking in illicit drugs across the northern border.
-He also slammed Canada's plan to recognize a Palestinian state and has expressed frustration with a trade deficit largely due to U.S. oil purchases.
+He also slammed Canada's plan to recognize a Palestinian state and has expressed frustration with a trade deficit largely fueled by U.S. oil purchases.

 “Canada accounts for only 1% of U.S. fentanyl imports and has been working intensively to further reduce these volumes,” Carney said in a statement.